entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is 1.

-52. Dorsal spine of anterior median dorsal plate: absent (0); present (1).
+52. Dorsal median spine of trunk shield: absent (0); present (1).
 > Zhu (1996), Character 19; Jia *et al.* (2010), Character 39; Pan *et al.* (2018), Character 19; Wang and Zhu (2018), Character 52; Plax and Lukševičs (2023), Character 52; Luo *et al*.
 (2025), Character 52.

 > - Dorsal median spine in *Ningxialepis* and *Kirgisolepis* is formed by the AMD and PMD plates, whereas that in *Jiangxilepis*, *Byssacanthus* and *Stegolepis* is only formed by the AMD plate.
-> - This character can be reformulated into two characters: dorsal median spine of trunk shield, and the composition of doral median spine (AMD plate vs AMD and PMD plates).
+> - This character was previously formulated as "Dorsal spine of anterior median dorsal plate: absent (0); present (1)."
+As this dorsal median spine in some antiarchs (*Ningxialepis* and *Kirgisolepis*) is formed by the AMD and PMD plates, we reformulate this character as "dorsal median spine of trunk shield".
+The composition of doral median spine (AMD plate vs AMD and PMD plates) is listed as a new character.

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .